bobbybaxter/pie/README.md

 ```

 ## Running
-Browse to pie directory and run Http Server by typing the following command into the terminal:
+Browse to pie directory and run HTTP Server by typing the following command into the terminal:
 ```
 $ hs -p 5000
 ```